 I believe, but am not positive that after his discharge, Dad returned to the Glendive area to work his own or his dad's homestead."

-Here is another fun quest if anyone is interested, like they do on that show "History Detectives" on PBS (it's my fav).
+Here is another fun quest if anyone is interested.
 Wouldn't it be cool to check the military records of Charlie's group and find what Ebert our Grandpa is named for, and where his family is now?